WP Simple Pay Blog

 Last updated on

-Feeling frustrated by failed recurring payments on your eCommerce site?
+Feeling frustrated by failed recurring payments on your WordPress website?

-If you accept recurring payments, you’re probably familiar with failed transactions.
-Unfortunately, they’re a reality for any subscription-based business and can lead to involuntary churn, which ultimately affects your revenue and growth.
+If your business offers subscription-based products or services, you’re probably familiar with failed automatic transactions.
+They’re a reality for any eCommerce or nonprofit website and can lead to involuntary churn.

-In this article, we’ll go over why failed recurring payments happen and how you can respond to them to reduce customer churn and keep your revenue flowing.
+In this article, we’ll go over why failed automatic recurring payments happen and how you can respond to them to keep growing your business.

-Before you can address failed payments, it’s good to know why they fail in the first place.
-There are a lot of possible reasons, but here are the big culprits:
+Before you can address failed payments, it’s helpful to know why they failed in the first place.
+There are a lot of possible reasons, but here are the main ones:

 • Expired card details